Abel A. Hunter: Hunting with Pring

-Typically beginning their day at six o'clock in the morning, the men would rub their skin with an insect repellent (to ward off ticks and red bugs).
-Mostly they travelled on horseback and ideally with a guide.
-Epiphytic orchids (growing non-parasitically in trees) were collected by climbing the trees.
 Orchids found in trees too tall to climb were removed by the use of a fork-top sapling cut on site.
-When the plants were within reach a machete was used to separate the orchid plant from the tree (machetes were also necessary for opening up trails).
+When the plants were within reach a machete was used to separate the orchid plant from the tree.
 At times, the men would dismount and tie up their horses to search deeper in the dense jungle.
 The first week they collected 75 plants of Odontoglossum powellii.

-Image of Hunter harvesting an Odontoglossum powellii with a machete.

 Hoping to find a rare, epiphytic species (chinela), they contacted A. Guterriez, a coffee plantation owner in Palo Alto, who reported he had not seen one in years.
 He furnished a guide who took the men to a tract where most of the trees had been cut down in preparation for a coffee plantation.
 Disappointed after collecting with no luck, Pring observed what he thought to be a Maxillaria.
 He climbed the tree and came down with the plant in his mouth.
 Upon further examination he discovered he had found the coveted chinela.
 Pring wrote: "In my excitement I forgot my guide and rushed to tell Hunter, 'I've found it, I've found it.'"
 They feverishly combed all the fallen trees and collected thirty good specimens.
 Pring added: "Such a clearing is undoubtedly the orchid collector's paradise."

 Traveling along the Caldera River, they set their sights on locating a Mormodes; Hunter having found them there on previous trips.
 They came upon a large half-rotten tree and Hunter remarked, "Here's where we'll find them if we are in luck."
 They found six.